akzet1n/csgo-http-log-parser/README.md

 The endpoint where the application will send the parsed logs via Websocket is `ws://127.0.0.1:3000`.
 This is were all the parsed logs are sent to then show them in real time in your web browser.

-If you wanna change the port where the app is listening, change the port in ``backend/config.js`` file.
+If you wanna change the port where the app is listening, change the port in ``backend/config.js``.
 Also, make sure to change the port of the Websocket endpoint in ``frontend/websocket.js``.

 You can run the app by accessing the root folder that contains the ``backend`` and ``frontend`` folders and then typing ``npm start``.